2024 Botswana general election: Election date and timeline

 Unless a snap election is called, a general election is held every five years.
 The previous election was held on 23 October 2019.
 The president must issue writs for an election within sixty days of the expiration or dissolution of parliament.
-Under section 91 (3) of the constitution, parliament, "...unless sooner dissolved, shall continue for five years from the date of the first sitting of the National Assembly after any dissolution and shall then stand dissolved".
+Under section 91 (3) of the constitution, parliament, "…unless sooner dissolved, shall continue for five years from the date of the first sitting of the National Assembly after any dissolution and shall then stand dissolved".
 If left to dissolve on its own, parliament would have done so on 5 November 2024.
 As a result, the latest possible date to hold the next election within constitutional limits would be on 4 January 2025.

 However, due to longstanding convention, general elections are held in October and parliament is usually dissolved during the last week of August and rarely in the first week of September.
 Thus, on the 3rd of September 2024, President Mokgweetsi Masisi announced that the writs for the 2024 election will be returned on 5 September 2024 and parliament will stand dissolved on the same day; as a result, the election to the 13th Parliament must have been held no later than 4 November 2024.

 It was widely accepted by political commentators, news media and the Independent Electoral Commission that the next election would be held in October 2024.
 Indeed, in his announcement the president stated that Wednesday, 30 October 2024, will be the election date and that the day and the next will be public holidays in an effort to boost turnout.
-The 13th Parliament shall commence within 30 days of the date of the general election.
-The schedule for the election was as follows:
+The 13th Parliament commenced on the 6th of November, within the 30-day constitutional window from the date of the general election.
+The general election progressed as follows: